Entity Framework Classic Attach & AttachRange

 Description

-To improve the flexibility, we added an overload that lets you attach an entity by specifying the EntityState
+To improve the flexibility, we added an overload that lets you attach an entity by specifying the EntityState.

 Attach